bhojpur/state/README.md

-# Bhojpur State - Change Management Engine
+# Bhojpur State - Foundation Framework

-The Bhojpur State is a software-as-a-service product used as a State Management Engine based on Bhojpur.NET Platform for application delivery.
+The `Bhojpur State` is a very secure, high performance, decentralized state management engine applied within the [Bhojpur.NET Platform](https://github.com/bhojpur/platform/) for delivery of distributed `applications` or `services`.
+It is a primary software framework underlying the [Bhojpur Chain](https://github.com/bhojpur/chain/) (i.e. BlockChain development kit).